-Starlink vs. Fiber
+Starlink vs. Fiber Internet

 How Fast Is Starlink?

 A recent study was done by Ookla, a company whose speed test is used by all Tachus technicians and staff when installing service.
-Findings in this study show that Starlink easily outpaces fellow satellite providers like HughesNet and Viasat.
+Findings in this study show that Starlink easily outpaces other satellite Internet plans from HughesNet and Viasat.
 Starlink’s median download speed in the United States was 97.23 Mbps, far exceeding our nation’s standard for broadband Internet.

 Why Is Starlink Faster Than Other Satellite Services?

-Latency is where Starlink especially shines compared to its competition because latency is directly caused by the physical distance a signal has to cross, and Starlink’s signal doesn’t have to travel nearly as far as a signal from typical satellite services.
-Starlink has latency that is considered within the optimal range, and a download speed capable of reaching 100 Mbps.
-But how does it compare to providers that use a fixed infrastructure like fiber?
+Latency is where Starlink especially shines compared to its competition.
+High latency is caused by the distance a signal has to travel.
+Starlink’s signal doesn’t have to travel nearly as far as a signal from typical satellite services.
+Starlink has latency that is considered within the optimal range, and a download speed capable of reaching 100 Mbps, though there have been some concerns from the FCC as to whether it can consistently deliver that speed.